 In this section we reprint the introductory theory chapter from Kim Veltman’s Encyclopedia of Perspective (Vol.1)—also known as the Sources of Perspective.

-Kim’s treatise deals with the subject of Technical Perspective; whereby the Encyclopedia of Perspective looks at associated sub-categories including Natural (or Visual), Mathematical, Graphical, Instrument, Forced and Media Perspective types.
+Kim’s treatise deals with the subject of Optical Perspective; whereby the Encyclopedia of Perspective looks at associated sub-categories including Natural (or Visual), Mathematical, Graphical, Instrument, Forced and Media Perspective types.
 A large part of Kim’s treatise deals with a form of Technical Perspective known as Linear Perspective; which accordingly has links to all of the other aforementioned perspective subcategories.